 Barcelona is one of my favorite European cities, I’ve been 3 times already and I most definitely plan to go again in the next 18 months.
 There is so much that I love about the city, the climate, the landscape, the locals and of course, the incredible culture and architecture that is on display throughout the city.
+As the national language is Spanish, it would be a good idea to take Spanish classes before you go.
 Having been so many times, I feel pretty qualified to tell you which attractions you should be heading to if you opt for a break in the Catalan capital and here are my top picks.

 La Sagrada Familia

 This awesome cathedral is built in the Gothic style and was conceived by the famous architect Antoni Gaudi.
 Widely considered his masterpiece, this intricate Sagrada Familia is actually still under construction and has been for more than a century.
 Despite its construction phase, you can still see and appreciate much of the cathedral and its fascinating design.